Tuesday, October 4, 2011

 But I pressed on

-Warm temperatures on both sides of the Sierras so I dressed light
+There were warm temperatures on both sides of the Sierras

 T-shirt, shirt and light jacket

-Figured I would endure the cold on Donner pass
+Figured I would endure the cold over Donner pass

 The trip was smooth and uneventful